 What matters are the states I just mentioned to you.

-That's what matters here.
+That's what matters here, not anything else.

 Now, I can go over a history about how bad polling has been over the years.

-You know, they had him losing by double digits in Maryland.
+For example, Republican Governor Larry Hogan, you know, they had him losing by double digits in Maryland, dark blue.

-New York Times, you gov poll had him down 13 points.
+New York Times, YouGov poll had him down 13 points.

-Washington Post said he was down eleven.
+Washington Post said he was down 11.

 He won by 3.8.

-Well, that doesn't wash either because at about the same time, the local firm, Gonzalez Research, polling for the GOP said that the Democrat, Anthony Brown was only up two points.
+Those arguing Hogan must have attracted last-minute undecideds, well, that doesn't wash either because at about the same time, the local firm Gonzalez Research, polling for the GOP, said that the Democrat, Anthony Brown, was only up two points.

 While wrong, at least they were accurate or at least fairly accurate.

-New York Times, Ugov had him up by 10.
+New York Times, UGov had him up by 10.

 Public policy polling, nine-point lead.